Verizon Five Forces Analysis (Porter’s) & Recommendations

 • Low performance-to-price ratio of substitutes (weak force)

-The intensity of the threat of substitution is partly based on moderate switching costs.
-For example, customers may face non-refundable expenses and downtime while shifting from Verizon Wireless products to substitutes.
-In addition, the moderate availability of substitutes is an external factor that corresponds to customers’ access to and potential use of such substitutes.
+In this Five Forces analysis, the intensity of the threat of substitution is partly based on moderate switching costs.
+For example, customers may face non-refundable expenses and downtime while shifting from Verizon products to substitutes.
+In addition, the moderate availability of substitutes is an external factor that corresponds to customers’ limited access and use of substitutes.
 On the other hand, the low performance-to-price ratio weakens the threat of substitutes against firms in the market.
-For example, despite moderate switching costs and availability of substitutes, such low ratio discourages customers from readily using substitutes instead of the services of Verizon Wireless.
-Nonetheless, the factors in this external analysis are subject to potential disruption in the industry environment through technological trends, such as the rapid advancement of information and communications technologies determined in the PESTEL/PESTLE analysis of Verizon Communications, Inc. Thus, the company must strategically keep abreast with the latest technologies and continue upgrading its systems to remain strong against potential substitution.
-Verizon’s strategies must include approaches to address the threat of substitution, which is a moderate issue shown in this component of the Five Forces analysis.
+This low ratio discourages customers from using substitutes for the services of Verizon.
+Such factors in this Five Forces analysis are subject to potential disruption in the industry environment through technological trends, such as the rapid advancement of information and communications technologies determined in the PESTEL/PESTLE analysis of Verizon Communications Inc. Thus, the company must strategically keep abreast with the latest technologies and continue upgrading its systems to remain strong against potential substitution.
+Verizon’s strategies must address the threat of substitution, which is a moderate issue shown in this component of the Five Forces analysis.

 Threat of New Entrants or New Entry (Weak Force)

-This component of the Five Forces analysis considers the intensity of the impact of new entrants on Verizon Communications, Inc. and the industry environment.
-New entry is a threat that could increase the level of competition and reduce prices and profit margins in the company’s telecommunications business.
-The following external factors contribute to the weak force of the threat of new entrants against Verizon:
+This component of the Five Forces analysis considers the intensity of the impact of new entrants on Verizon Communications Inc. and the industry environment.
+New entry is a threat that can increase competition and reduce prices and profit margins in the company’s telecommunications business.
+The following external factors contribute to the weak force or threat of new entrants against Verizon:

 • Moderate switching costs (moderate force)